Intended Nationally Determined Contributions

 (Supported by the Foundation for International Law for the Environment)

-2023 will be a watershed year for climate litigation
+2023 -- Watershed year for climate litigation

 Over the past twelve months, courts from Indonesia to Australia have made ground-breaking rulings that blocked polluting power plants and denounced the human rights violations of the climate crisis.
 But this year could be even more important, with hearings and judgments across the world poised to throw light on the worst perpetrators, give victims a voice and force recalcitrant governments and companies into action...

-(Upcoming legal cases/lawsuits and actions include:)
+Upcoming legal cases/lawsuits and actions include:

 “Never before has a climate change trial of this magnitude happened,” says Andrea Rodgers, senior litigation attorney with Our Children’s Trust, which is behind the case.
 “The court will be deciding the constitutionality of an energy policy that promotes fossil fuels, as well as a state law that allows agencies to ignore the impacts of climate change in their decision making.”